DTT2411/CI-Portfolio-Project-1/README.md

 ### 1. As a holidaymaker on a budget, I want to see a list of the types of lessons available and their prices so that I can determine the best lesson option for my child.
 (Must Have)

 **Acceptance Criteria:**
-- The home page displays a list of the different types of lessons and instruction available, sorted by level.
+- The home page displays a list of the different types of lessons and instruction available, sorted by level
-- Each item in the list includes the name, price, and a brief description.
+- Each item in the list includes the name, price, and a brief description
 - The list is responsive and looks good on all devices

 **Tasks:**
-- Add an HTML section on the homepage dedicated to lesson types available.
+- Add an HTML section on the homepage dedicated to lesson types available
 - Display pricing for different options
 - Style the events using Bootstrap (cards, grid)
 - Populate cards with details